jquery/jquery/README.md

 [Homebrew](http://mxcl.github.com/homebrew/).
 Once Homebrew is installed, run `brew install git` to install git, and `brew install node` to install Node.js.

-Linux/BSD users should use their appropriate package managers to install make, git, and node, or build from source if you swing that way.
+Linux/BSD users should use their appropriate package managers to install make, git, and Node.js, or build from source if you swing that way.
 Easy-peasy.